 2.6.1 The Chancellor's Budget in March 2017 announced £2bn additional non-recurrent funding for social care, of which Norfolk will receive £18.561m in 17/18, followed by £11.901m in 2018/19 and £5.903m in 2019/20.
 The funding is paid as a direct grant to councils by the DCLG and as a condition of the grant, councils are required to pool the funding into their BCF.
-This fund is governed by the Health and Wellbeing Board and monitored by NHS

-England and the Department for Communities and Local Government (DCLG) through national and local assurance and quarterly returns.
+This fund is governed by the Health and Wellbeing Board and monitored by NHS England and the Department for Communities and Local Government (DCLG) through national and local assurance and quarterly returns.

 - 2.6.2 The guidance received by DCLG requires that the funding is used by local authorities to provide stability and extra capacity in the local care system.
-Specifically, the grant conditions require that the funding is used for the purposes of: - a) Meeting social care needs - b) Reducing pressure on the NHS supporting people to be discharged from hospital when they are ready - c) Ensuring that the local social care provider market is stabilised - 2.6.3 Plans for the use of the funding were reported to Committee in July and were subsequently agreed with Norfolk's Clinical Commissioning Groups. - 2.6.4 The revised budget shows reflects the grant, which is expected to be accounted for in full either through spending or creation of a reserve.
+Specifically, the grant conditions require that the funding is used for the purposes of: - a) Meeting social care needs - b) Reducing pressure on the NHS supporting people to be discharged from hospital when they are ready - c) Ensuring that the local social care provider market is stabilised - 2.6.3 Plans for the use of the funding were reported to Committee in July and have subsequently been agreed with Norfolk's Clinical Commissioning Groups. - 2.6.4 The revised budget shows the increased budget position for the service.
 Due to the timing of the grant announcement and subsequent requirement for developing and agreeing plans across the health and social care system, work to implement interventions was not able to implemented earlier in the financial year.
-Actions to implement the plan are set out at Appendix C. - 2.6.5 The total grant for 2017-18 will not be spent fully in this financial year and Adult Social Care Committee and Policy and Resources committee have agreed that a reserve is put in place to enable funding to be used in line with the agreed plan over the planned three year period.
+Actions to implement the plan have now started and include: - a) The launch of a recruitment campaign for additional social workers - b) Commissioning of accommodation based reablement - c) Implementing short stay accommodation for people with mental health needs following discharge from hospital - d) Developing social prescribing opportunities - e) Development of the high impact change model - 2.6.5 However, the total grant for 2017-18 will not be spent fully in this financial year and Adult Social Care Committee and Policy and Resources committee have agreed that a reserve is put in place to enable funding to be used in line with the agreed plan over the planned three year period.
 This will ensure that invest to save projects can be developed and implemented appropriately and give adequate time to enable outcomes to be achieved and evaluated. - 2.6.6 Where investment in social care is evidenced to provide wider system benefits the expectation is that financial support will be sought from across health and social care to enable new ways of working to continue beyond the project timescales.
 Where benefits cannot be evidenced or wider financial support from the health sector is not available, it is expected that the interventions will need to be stopped at the end of the projects.